jylee-k/smc-project/README.md

 Model Finetuning (For Reference):
 The scripts used to finetune the PANN and VGGish models are included in the scripts/ directory to demonstrate the model training process.

-Running these scripts is not required to use the application.
+The relevant files are (Running these scripts is not required to use the application.):

-The relevant files are:

 1. scripts/finetune_panns.py

 2. scripts/finetune_vggish.py

 3. scripts/download_audioset_wavs.py (Used to get a subset of the training data)

+---
+Usage of LLM: We used ChatGPT5 and Gemini Pro 2.5 to do some code debugging during our project.
+However, most of the code debugging was done only on the frontend side (app.py) as there were latency issues with using streamlit.